vazco/meteor-universe-collection/README.md

 Using this method you can add new helpers function into document prototype.

-It's alternative way to setDocumentPrototype.
+It's alternative way to setDocumentClass.

 All of this methods will be added to returned document by function find, findOne.